-The inspectors met with a representative of the governors who expressed support for the principal and staff and talked about the importance of the school to the local community.
+The inspectors met with the chair of governors who reports that the board, in co-operation with the principal, acting principal and the staff, have been integral to the development of key whole school policies, in particular with regards to safeguarding.

 The ETI was unable to evaluate fully:

-- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement. - It will be important that the employing authority, school governors and the staff continue to plan for, and manage, issues related to the sustainability of the school provision and school budget, in order to address the current and future needs of the children and the staff.
+- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement. - It will be important that the employing authority, school governors and the staff plan for, and manage, issues related to the sustainability of the school provision and school budget, in order to address the current and future needs of the children and the staff.

-8. Safeguarding
+8 Safeguarding

-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The children reported that they feel safe in the school and that they are aware of what to do if they have any concerns about their safety or welfare.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+In discussion with the inspectors, a group of year 6 and year 7 children spoke positively about their experiences of school life including the help and support they receive from the staff.
+They reported that they feel safe and are aware of what to do if they have any concerns about their well-being.
+Owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.